Rocco Sabato: Cosenza

-Cagliari Calcio
+Cagliari

-After officially joining the Sardinian club in July 2003, he became a key member of the team for much of the campaign and made 21 first team appearances in the league alone, and helped the team to Serie A promotion for the 2004–05 Serie A season.
-He did not appear much for the club, in his first Serie A season, and made his Serie A debut on 27 February 2005, as a starter against Atalanta B.C.
-The match ended in a 3–3 draw.
+After officially joining the Sardinian club in July 2003, Sabato became a key member of the team for much of the campaign and made 21 first team appearances in the league alone, and helped the team to Serie A promotion for the 2004–05 Serie A season.
+He did not appear much for the club, in his first Serie A season, and made his Serie A debut on 27 February 2005, as a starter against Atalanta BC The match ended in a 3–3 draw.
 Following his debut, he played in just two more games for the entire season.
 Following an entire season in Serie A, that saw the left sided defender make just three appearances, he was sold to another island club, Calcio Catania, ahead of the 2005–06 Serie B season.
 With this transfer, his first Serie A experience was very short-lived.

-Calcio Catania
+Catania

 Calcio Catania officially announced the co-ownership transfer on 7 July 2005, and the player was imminently a part of the rossazzuri's season.
 He managed to make 23 league appearances, and helped to guide the team to a very impressive second-place finish in the league table, and hence to Serie A promotion.
 In June 2006 Catania signed Sabato outright from Cagliari for an undisclosed fee.

 Despite being a part of coach Pasquale Marino's plans during his first season in Sicily, the player was instantly loaned out prior to the new Serie A adventure.
 He was loaned back into the Italian Serie B, with A.C.
 Cesena, for the 2006–07 campaign, for a fee of €75,000.
 It was a very successful loan spell, however, as the player was a fixture in the team's starting line-up for much of the season, making 32 league appearances, and also netting a goal.

 Upon his return to Catania, following the expiration of the loan deal, Sabato remained in Sicily for the 2007–08 Serie A season, under coach Silvio Baldini.
 Under Baldini, the player was used often, and made 19 appearances in the league, helping guide the team to salvation against relegation for the second consecutive season.
 Sabato again remained in Catania for the 2008–09 Serie A season, under another new coach, Walter Zenga.
 The left back was used just seven times, however in the first portion of the season, and did manage his first Serie A goal, from a free kick, but he was still released as a free agent during the winter transfer market.